-A header file 'mpf2mpfr.h' is included in the distribution of MPFR for compatibility with the GNU MP class MPF.
-By inserting the following two lines after the #include <gmp.h> line, any program written for MPF can be compiled directly with MPFR without any changes (except the gmp\printf functions will not work for arguments of type mpfr\t).
+A header file mpf2mpfr.h is included in the distribution of MPFR for compatibility with the GNU MP class MPF.
+By inserting the following two lines after the #include <gmp.h> line, many programs written for MPF can be compiled directly against MPFR without any changes.
 All operations are then performed with the default MPFR rounding mode, which can be reset with mpfr\set\default\rounding\mode.